jaswindersingh2/RNAsnap2/README.md

 Datasets
 ====

-The following datasets were used for Training, Validation, and Testing of RNAsnap2:
+The following dataset was used for Training, Validation, and Testing of RNAsnap2:

 [Dropbox](https://www.dropbox.com/s/fl1upqsvd7rpyrl/RNAsnap2_data.zip)

 References